MNelis/GO/README.md

 :black_circle::white_circle:

 ### Start the server
-- Open command prompt in the folder target.
+- Open command prompt in the GO folder.
-- Enter `java -cp go-1.0-SNAPSHOT.jar server.model.GOServer`
+- Enter `java -cp go-version1.0.jar server.model.GOServer`

 ### Start a client
 For each new client:
-- Open command prompt in the folder target.
+- Open command prompt in the GO folder.
-- Enter `java -cp go-1.0-SNAPSHOT.jar client.model.GOClient <name> <host address>`
+- Enter `java -cp go-version1.0.jar client.model.GOClient <name> <host address>`

 #### Using a client
 There are several commands a client can make depending on its status.
 The user interface will guide the client such that it can use the application without consulting this file.